-For the standard technique, however, surgeons cut the muscle sitting on the chest wall to insert the implants.
-Aside from the breast implants, reconstructing the breasts also uses muscle, fat, and tissue from different parts of the body.
+However, for the standard technique, surgeons cut the muscle sitting on the chest wall to insert the implants.
+Aside from the breast implants, reconstructing the breasts also uses muscle, fat, and tissue from different body parts.
 Women also experience unnatural breasts in both appearance and movement.

 Furthermore, women experience morbidity of muscle elevation and difficulties to place the implants when they use other techniques.
-They also experience window shading where a crease or dimple is formed during the flexing of the muscles.
+They also experience window shading, where a crease or dimple is formed during the muscles’ flexing.

 Breast Reconstruction & You

 As plastic surgeons, our goal is to make survivors of breast cancer feel complete again through the means of reconstructive surgery.
-Every day, breakthroughs in the fields of medicine, science, and technology enable us to find new ways to restore the body.
+Every day, breakthroughs in medicine, science, and technology enable us to find new ways to restore the body.

 Indeed every woman’s body is unique.
-For some, a prepectoral breast reconstruction will gain better, more satisfying results in comparison to the standard technique.
+For some, a prepectoral breast reconstruction will gain better, more satisfying results than the standard technique.
 If you’re interested in knowing more about prepectoral reconstruction, you may schedule your consultation online or call us at (855) 687-6227.
 With our years of training, we can assess if the procedure fits your body.